heinrichmaertens/heinrichmaertens.github.io/essays/smart-questions.md

 > 2. Using windows explorer, navigate to the `Sdk/cmdline-tools` folder.
 On my system it's located at `C:\Users\<USER_NAME>\AppData\Local\Android\Sdk\cmdline-tools`.
 > 3. Rename the `8.0` folder to `latest`
 > 4. Run `flutter doctor --android-licenses`.

+One example reply to this posted solution was:
+> Thank you so much for this answer!
+It worked perfectly and solved my issue.
+You're a lifesaver!
+What I was missing was to select the 'show package details' otherwise the older version 8.0 was not visible.

 ## Review